emrerdem1/movie-website_w-API/README.md

 - The birthday of the actor and (if available) death day
 - A biography about the actor
 - A list of movies the actor participated in

-## Bonus

-If you finish early you can work on the same functionalities, but for TV shows.
-Your code should be completely reusable (e.g., don't just copy paste a second copy of the files).